Latency and Latency-Compensation

 Electric signals travel quite fast (on the order of the speed of light), so their propagation time is negligible in this context.
 But the conversions between the analog and digital domain take a comparatively long time to perform, so their contribution to the total latency may be considerable on otherwise very low-latency systems.
 Conversion delay is usually below 1 ms.

 Digital Signal Processing

 Digital processors tend to process audio in chunks, and the size of that chunk depends on the needs of the algorithm and performance/cost considerations.
-This is usually the main cause of latency when you use a computer and one you can try to predict and optimize.
+This is usually the main cause of latency when using a computer and the one that can be predicted and optimized.